CsBigDataHub/working-with-vim/pages/modes.md

 Typically you exit command-line mode by issuing a command, however you can exit without a command by typing `Esc Esc`

 A history of previous commands is kept, use the up arrow key after typing `:` to see previous commands, similar to bash.
 This is stored in `.viminfo` so persists between sessions.

+## Additional Modes

+There are seven basic modes in total for Vim, for completeness the other three modes are SELECT, EX, and TERMINAL.
+See `:help vim-modes` for full definition.